Subhagatoadak/SuperAnalyzer/README.md

 ### 2. Set Your OpenAI Key

-Create a `.env` file in your project or home directory:
+Create a `.env` file in the app folder:

 ```dotenv
 OPENAI_API_KEY=your_openai_key_here